ricardobna/docs/Tutorials/gettingstarted/Step03.rst

    .. note::
-    Some of the attributes are inspired by CSS, like Background,Border, Color, Dimension, Font, Alignment,Margin/Padding
+    Some of the attributes are inspired by CSS, like Background,Border, Color, Dimension, Font, Alignment,Margin/Padding not only that, but also the CascadingStylesheet with the cascading algorithms,selectors and etc

 Selectors
 ---------

--  Define the widget which the style is going to be applied
+-  Selectors determine the widget to which a style applies.
+There are three main types of selectors:

    -  Simple selectors (based on type,Class)
    -  Combinators (base on relationships)